f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab5/lab5.rst

 Task 1 - Create a Security Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Open your browser of choice and navigate to the BIG-IP management interface.
+Open Firefox and navigate to the BIG-IP management interface.
 For the purposes of this lab you can find it at ``https://10.1.1.245/`` or by clicking on the **bigip** shortcut in Firefox.

 #.
 Login to the BIG-IP.